dimikara/Operationalizing-Machine-Learning/README.md

 ***
 ## Architectural Diagram

+The architectural diagram is not very detailed by nature; its purpose is to give a rough overview of the operations.
 The diagram below is a visualization of the flow of operations from start to finish:

 ![Architectural Diagram](img/Architectural_diagram.png?raw=true "Architectural Diagram")

 ***
 ## Key Steps

-*TODO*: Write a short discription of the key steps.
-Remeber to include all the screenshots required to demonstrate key steps.

 The key steps of the project are described below: